hkiyomaru/pu-learning/README.md

 ### PU datasets (Section 3.1)

 - data.ipynb: Create PU datasets that satisfy the SCAR, SAR, and PG assumptions.
-An example is a tuple of an input vector $x$, the class $y$, the label $s$, and the propensity score $e$.
+An example is a tuple of an input vector, the class, the label, and the propensity score.
 Created datasets are saved in the `data` directory and used in the following notebooks.
-- traditional_classifier.ipynb: Learn a traditional classifier $Pr(y=1|x)$ from a fully-labeled dataset.
+- traditional_classifier.ipynb: Learn a traditional classifier from a fully-labeled dataset.
 The performance can be seen as the upper bound that a classifier can achieve.
-- non_traditional_classifier.ipynb: Learn a non-traditional classifier $Pr(s=1|x)$ from a PU dataset.
+- non_traditional_classifier.ipynb: Learn a non-traditional classifier from a PU dataset.

 ### Two-step Techniques (Section 5.1)

-- two_step_spy_nb.ipynb: Learn a classifir $Pr(y=1|x)$ with a two-step technique; in the first step, reliable negative examples are found by Spy; in the second step, a naive bayes classifier is trained.
+- two_step_spy_nb.ipynb: Learn a classifir with a two-step technique; in the first step, reliable negative examples are found by Spy; in the second step, a naive bayes classifier is trained.
-- two_step_1dnf_itersvm.ipynb: Learn a classifir $Pr(y=1|x)$ with a two-step technique; in the first step, reliable negative examples are found by 1-DNF; in the second step, an iterative SVM is trained.
+- two_step_1dnf_itersvm.ipynb: Learn a classifir with a two-step technique; in the first step, reliable negative examples are found by 1-DNF; in the second step, an iterative SVM is trained.

 ### Biased Learning (Section 5.2)

-- biased_svm.ipynb: Learn a classifir $Pr(y=1|x)$ by biased SVM that penalizes misclassified positive and negative examples differently; the weight is determined according to $F1'$.
+- biased_svm.ipynb: Learn a classifir by biased SVM that penalizes misclassified positive and negative examples differently; the weight is determined according to F1'.

 ### Incorporation of the Class Prior (Section 5.3)

-- postprocessing.ipynb: Calculate $Pr(y=1|x)$ by scaling the prediciton of a non-traditional classifier $Pr(s=1|x)$ according to the label frequency $c$.
+- postprocessing.ipynb: Calculate by scaling the prediciton of a non-traditional classifier according to the label frequency.
-- duplication.ipynb: Create a new dataset from PU data so that a classifier learned on it is expected to be equal to a classifier trained from a fully labeled dataset, and then learn a classifier $Pr(s=1|x)$ on it.
+- duplication.ipynb: Create a new dataset from PU data so that a classifier learned on it is expected to be equal to a classifier trained from a fully labeled dataset, and then learn a classifier on it.
-- empirical_risk_minimization.ipynb: Create a new dataset from PU data so that a classifier learned on it is expected to be equal to a classifier trained from a fully labeled dataset, and then learn a classifier $Pr(s=1|x)$ on it.
+- empirical_risk_minimization.ipynb: Create a new dataset from PU data so that a classifier learned on it is expected to be equal to a classifier trained from a fully labeled dataset, and then learn a classifier on it.

 ## Reference